Illumination and Shadows in Head Rotation: experiments with Denoising Diffusion Models: Preprocessing and Postprocessing

 In this article, we restrict the input to aligned CelebA images.
 We could generalize the approach to an arbitrary image provided by the user, as we did in \cite{reification}, but the scientific added value is negligible.

-Since the input image is already aligned, we work with a central crop of dimension $128\times128$, frequently used in the literature \cite{TwoStage,vae_loss_balancing,SVAE}, followed by resizing to $64 \times 64$.
-This allowed the images to be compatible with the DDIM's input requirements.
+Since the input image is already aligned, we work with a central crop of dimension $128\times128$, frequently used in the literature \cite{TwoStage}, and then resized to dimension $64 \times 64$.

 The main step of the preprocessing phase is the background removal, since we experimentally observed that this operation facilitate rotation.
-To execute this segmentation, a U-Net model was trained on the CelebAMask-HQ dataset, which contains high-quality, manually annotated face masks.
-All masks were merged and treated as a binary segmentation mask problem, addressing background/foreground segmentation.
+To this aim, we trained a U-Net model on the CelebAMask-HQ dataset, which includes high-quality, manually annotated face masks.
+All masks were combined and treated as a binary segmentation problem, focusing on background/foreground separation.

 This approach allowed us to obtain a fairly precise segmentation of the facial region, with a precision of $96.78\%$ and a recall of $97.60\%$.